Real Estate Principles

 Should you not be able to complete this course within one (1) year of the date of enrollment, (for any reason, no exceptions) there is a one-time re-enrollment of $100 for a 3-month extension.

 CANCELLATION AND REFUND POLICY

-If you are not completely satisfied with the course, simply return all materials unused to REL within 10 calendar days from the date of enrollment and receive a full refund less a non-refundable one-time set up fee of $100 (1-pack); $150 (2-pack); $220 (3-pack) plus a processing fee.
-If the materials returned are used, an additional fee will be deducted.
-No refund if a Final Exam has been requested.
+If the student is not completely satisfied with the course, s/he can simply return all the materials in its original, new condition to REL within 10 calendar days from the date of enrollment and receive a refund, less a one-time set-up fee of $75.
 All cancellation must be made in person or by certified mail.
-The postmark will determine the validity of your request.
-Cancellation will not be accepted on the 11th calendar day from the date of enrollment; thus, there is no refund.
+Cancellation will not be accepted on the 11th calendar day from the date of the enrollment.

-A course and instructor evaluation is available on the California Bureau of Real Estate (CalBRE) website at www.dre.ca.gov Access this form by typing in RE318A in the search box located in the upper right corner of the home page.
+A course and instructor evaluation is available on the Department of Real Estate website at www.dre.ca.gov Access this form by typing in RE318A in the search box located in the upper right corner of the home page.

-This course is approved for pre-license education credit by the California Bureau of Real Estate.
+This course is approved for pre-license education credit by the Department of Real Estate.
 However, this approval does not constitute an endorsement of the views or opinions which are expressed by the course sponsor, instructors, authors, or lecturers.

 Preparing for the State Exam: